Did you know that the word calculus has Latin roots?

 However, before doing that figure out where you are stuck up or what exactly is not letting you progress into the problem.
 This will help you get targeted advice on the problem.

 Review and Revise.
-As important it is to learn and master new concepts, it is imperative that you keep in touch with all the important concepts or theorems learned so far.
+As important it is to learn and master new concepts, you must keep in touch with all the important concepts or theorems learned so far.
 Revise them at regular intervals.

 You can also keep a list of these handy in your pocket or paste a chart of them on your wall.
 These will help your theorems be in your sight.